Southwest cuts 2,300 flights, schedule in sustained chaos

 As has been the case every day this week, the vast majority of flight cancellations nationwide, are Southwest flights.

-There were 2,451 flights cancelled before noon Thursday in the U.S., and 2,357 were Southwest routes, or about 58% of its entire schedule, according to the FlightAware tracking service.
+There were 2,451 flights canceled before noon Thursday in the U.S., and 2,357 were Southwest routes, or about 58% of its entire schedule, according to the FlightAware tracking service.

 The airline has warned that cancellations will continue for days.